Infineon guides for acceleration in revenue growth in 2018/19

-FRANKFURT (Reuters) - German chipmaker Infineon Technologies (IFXGn.DE) said it would achieve revenue growth of 9 to 13 percent in the 2018/19 business year, with its automotive division leading the way, after announcing forecast-beating annual results.
+FRANKFURT, Nov 12 (Reuters) - German chipmaker Infineon Technologies said on Monday it expected to achieve revenue growth of 9 to 13 percent in the 2018/19 business year after announcing forecast-beating annual results on the back of strong auto sector demand.

 Fourth-quarter revenues were 2.047 billion euros ($2.31 billion), up 5 percent from the prior quarter.
 That was above both the company’s own 3 percent forecast and mean expectations in a Reuters poll of 13 analysts.